symfony-cmf/symfony-cmf-docs/index.rst

 ﻿Symfony CMF Documentation
 =========================

-Welcome to the official documentation of the **`Symfony Content Management Framework`_**.
+Welcome to the official documentation of the `Symfony Content Management Framework`_.

 This documentation is currently in development and far from complete.
-See `Document planning`_ for an overview of the work left to do.
+See `Documentation planning`_ for an overview of the work left to do.
 Want to help?
 Thank you, all help greatly appreciated!
 The source of the `documentation is hosted here`_.